signalJourney/signalJourney/docs/tutorials/python_lib.md

      print(f"An unexpected error occurred: {e}")
 ```

 This covers the main ways to use the `signaljourney-validator` library for validating your files programmatically.
-Refer to the [API documentation](../api/python_api.md) for more details on the available classes and methods.
+For detailed information on the available functions and classes, refer to the [Python API documentation](../api/index.md).